-One of my friends recently took her three-year-old son to a sensory-friendly theater – where kids who are susceptible to sensory input, or who have trouble sitting still for long periods, can enjoy a movie in a safe, comfortable environment.
-The lights and sound are adjusted, and the kids can get up and move around whenever they want.
+Our daughter-in-law took our grandson to a sensory-friendly theater, where children who are susceptible to sensory input or who find it difficult to sit still for long periods can enjoy a movie in a safe, comfortable environment.
+The level of the lights and sound are adjusted, and the kids can get up and move around whenever they want.

 Sensory-friendly activities are becoming more and more commonplace, from skating rinks and indoor play-zones, to adapted Broadway shows and Major League ballgames.

-As parents, we have to make zillions of decisions, hoping they’ll be the right ones.
-And it seems likely that children are capable of helping us, by giving us the answers themselves, by providing signs for what they need from us.
+As parents, we end up making zillions of decisions.
+And it seems likely that our kids are capable of helping us, by giving us the answers themselves – by providing signs for what they need from us.

-One key to help these super sensitive kids might be nature, walking in the woods or a park, where they can calm themselves.
-It might be music – they can show signs for what type of music they like.
-It might be beauty – just walking around a museum or a flower market.
+One key for helping these super sensitive kids might be nature, walking in the woods or a park, where they can calm themselves.
+It might be music – they can give us signs for what type of music they like.
+It might be beauty – walking around a museum or a flower market.
 It might be making art, or cooking, or reading, or riding in the car, or swimming, or running – anything that helps them gather and center their own energy.

 Kids have to acclimate to a harshness that we’ve created.
-And they don’t have the buffers in place that we have.
+And they don’t have the buffers in place that we do.
 They’re wide open, especially in their developmental years.

 Maria Montessori said that the mind of a child is “like soft wax, susceptible at this age to impressions, which could not be taken in at a later stage when this special malleability would have disappeared.”

-When we have kids, we know that we have to rein in our emotional outbursts, to set a good example.
+When we decide to have children, we understand that we have to rein in our emotional outbursts, to set a good example.
 But we also can’t be haphazard about our thoughts and feelings.
-When we’re fearful, or when we’re worrying – even if our concerns are about our kids – they can pick up on it and buy into whatever worst-case scenario we have running in our worried minds.
+If we’re fearful or worrying, our kids will pick up on it, and they may buy into whatever worst-case scenario we have running in our worried minds.

-When kids are trying to figure the world out in their early years, they need to feel secure.
+When children are trying to figure the world out in their early years, they need to feel safe.
 So the household norm needs to be supportive – not only the environment, but also the attitudes.

-Sure, stuff happens, and there are going to be moments of chaos, and we all have to figure out how to live in this sometimes-crazy world.
+Naturally, there will be moments of chaos.
+And we have to figure out how to live in this sometimes-crazy world.

-I’m a bit of a germ-phobic, and when my granddaughter was crawling around on a dirty floor and my son said to me, “She’s building immunities,” I wanted to grab her up and scrub her, but instead I got onboard with his view-point.
-And when he asked me to not put store-bought plastic containers on his wooden cutting board, I reminded him that I was the one who taught him about cooties – when he and his brothers were young, I wouldn’t let them go to bed in their clothes, because they were “filled with world-cooties.”
+I’m somewhat germ phobic, so when our granddaughter was crawling around on a dirty floor, and my son said to me, “She’s building immunities,” I wanted to grab her up and scrub her.
+But instead I got onboard with his viewpoint.
+And when he asked me to not put store-bought plastic containers on his wooden cutting board, I reminded him that I was the one who taught him about cooties.
+When he was young, I wouldn’t let him go to bed at night in his clothes, because they were “filled with world-cooties.”

 Whatever choices we make and whatever guidance we follow – whether we insist on a sterile environment or we accept that bedlam is inevitable – most important is to create a family culture where everyone knows how to get back to a loving norm as quickly as possible.

-When we give the best that we are to our kids, they’re fortified with the best possible buffer, which is unconditional love.
+When we give the best that we are to our kids, they’re fortified with the best possible buffer, which is unconditional acceptance and love.

-And when we run into a family at a playground or in a store or a restaurant, which is becoming more and more commonplace, where a distraught kid is struggling to get it together and feel OK, and the parents are desperately searching for that moment’s answer, our best choice as passers-by is to be understanding and compassionate, to give them all the space and time they need, and to stay supportive in our attitude and our behavior.
+And when we encounter a family at a playground or in a store or a restaurant – where a distraught child is struggling to express a need, and the parents are desperately searching for that moment’s answer – our best choice as passers-by is to be understanding and compassionate, to give them all the space and time they need, and to stay supportive in our attitude and our behavior.
 Because it’s what we all need from each other.